Search This Blog

 Howard McNear and Marjorie Main as The Hittaway's

 As the trip continues, the Collini's intend to spend a quiet night in the woods, but the trailer's tire gets stuck in a rut in a dirt road.
-Titled at a severe angle, the trailer is stuck in what quickly turns to a puddle of mud during a sudden rainstorm.
+Titled at a severe angle, the trailer is stuck in what quickly turns into a puddle of mud during a sudden rainstorm.
 After that catastrophe, they arrive some days later at the home of Tacy's Aunt and Uncle.
 Nicky accidentally backs the trailer into their carport.
 By the time Nicky gets the trailer parked, the carport is destroyed, and Aunt Anastacia's prized rose bushes have been torn down.

 Things settle down after that, and the two get into a happy rhythm of marital bliss on the road.
 Tacy turns the house trailer into a home and begins collecting things from everywhere they've been.
-She quickly gains a collection of large rocks that she intends to label and put around the patio when they arrive at their final destination.
+She quickly gains a collection of large rocks she intends to label and put around the patio when they arrive at their final destination.

-Things begin to fall apart later on when Tacy suddenly wants to learn how to drive.
-Nicky constantly criticizes her driving skills, and the two go without speaking to each other.
-Eventually making up that night, the next afternoon, things take another turn for the worse.
 Thinking that arriving hungry is the cause of their quarrels, Tacy attempts to cook the next afternoon while Nicky drives the last stretch for the day.
-The ride is too rough to even stand, and Tacy ends up severely battered and bruised.
-Nicky decides to take an offer on the trailer, hoping he can break even and the pair will move into a real house.
+The ride is too rough to stand, and Tacy ends up severely battered and bruised.
+Nicky decides to take an offer on the trailer, hoping he can break even and the pair will move into a real house when they arrive in Colorado.
 Tacy is determined to keep the trailer and refuses to sell it, and Nicky reluctantly agrees.

 Several weeks later, the marriage has fallen apart.
 When they made it down the mountain, Nicky had gone for a drive to cool off, and when he returned, Tacy had taken the trailer and left.
 After a search that covered several states, he had finally found her.
 Tacy was in negotiations to sell the trailer when Nicky walks in.
 He starts to apologize but stops and leaves, considering it useless.
 Tacy watches him leave but decides to run out into the pouring rain after him.
 The film ends as the two have a tearful reconciliation.